tapis-project/documentation/source/technical/notifications.rst

 *subscription*, matching *events* are delivered to the interested party as part of a *notification* object.
 Deliveries are made via webhook or email.

-Currently only services may directly create subscriptions and post events.
+Currently only services may directly create subscriptions and publish events.

 The model for a notification event is based on the CloudEvent specification version 1.0.
 For more information about CloudEvents and the specification, please see https://cloudevents.io and